u-gin/devops.restauranty/README.md

 # Restauranty Microservices Project

 A multi-microservice application including Auth, Items, Discounts, and a React client.
-Deployed on Kubernetes with Docker, monitored via Prometheus/Grafana.
+Deployed on Kubernetes with Docker and monitored via Prometheus/Grafana.

 ---